 One company developing a solution to this that's based on high gate-voltage pulses and unclamped inductive switching is NoMIS, a spin-off of the University at Albany, New York, that manufactures 1.2 kV, 1.7 kV and 3.3 kV SiC MOSFETs with worldwide foundry partners.
-Speaking on its behalf at this year's IRPS, Head of SiC Device Development at NoMIS Power, Seung Yup Jang, described this
+Speaking on its behalf at this year's IRPS, Head of SiC Device Development at NoMIS Power, Seung Yup Jang, described this effort, which also involves contributions from the University at Albany and The Ohio State University.

 Screening Type Name Conditions

 HVP1 8.4 MV/cm, 1 s

 High Gate Voltage Pulse (HVP) HVP2 8.6 MV/cm, 0.5 s

 HVP3 8.6 MV/cm, 1 s

-UIS1 20% of Max $E{\text{AS}}$
+UIS1 20% of Max E {AS}

-Unclamped Inductive Switching (UIS) UIS2 40% of Max $E{\text{AS}}$
+Unclamped Inductive Switching (UIS) UIS2 40% of Max E {AS}

-UIS3 70% of Max $\mathrm{E}{\mathrm{AS}}$
+UIS3 70% of Max E {AS}

 HVP + UIS Combo HVP1 + UIS1

-Table 2.
+➤ Table 2.
 NoMIS has screened SiC MOSFETs using high-voltage pulsed (HVP) and unclamped inductive switching (UIS) tests.